Q-Palette: Fractional-Bit Quantizers Toward Optimal Bit Allocation for Efficient LLM Deployment: Acknowledgements and Disclosure of Funding

 \section{Acknowledgements and Disclosure of Funding}

+We would like to thank Jinuk Kim for insightful discussions and helpful feedback on this work.
 This work was supported by Samsung Electronics Co., Ltd. (IO250418-12669-01), Mobile eXperience (MX) Business, Samsung Electronics Co., Ltd., Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) [No. RS-2020-II200882, (SW STAR LAB) Development of deployable learning intelligence via self-sustainable and trustworthy machine learning, No. RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University)], and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2024-00354036).
 Hyun Oh Song is the corresponding author.